Faourn History, Family Crest & Coats of Arms

 An ancient Pictish-Scottish family was the first to use the name Faourn.
-It is a name for someone who lived on the land of Fearn in Ross where the family has a long and distinguished history dating back to the early Middle Ages.
+It is a name for someone who lived on the land of Fearn in Ross where "the Gaelic name of this parish, Fearnn, signifies 'the alder-tree,' and was applied in consequence of the great number of alders growing at Mid-Fearn, in the parish of Edderton, in the neighbourhood.
+An abbey was founded there in the reign of Alexander II., by Farquhar, first Earl of Ross."

 Early Origins of the Faourn family

-The surname Faourn was first found in Ross-shire (Gaelic: Siorrachd Rois) a former county, now part of the Council Areas of Highland and Western Isles in Northern Scotland, which emerged from the Gaelic lordship of the Earl of Ross, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.
+The surname Faourn was first found in Ross-shire (Gaelic: Siorrachd Rois) a former county, now part of the Council Areas of Highland and Western Isles in Northern Scotland, which emerged from the Gaelic lordship of the Earl of Ross.

 Faourn Spelling Variations

 During the Middle Ages, there was no basic set of rules and scribes wrote according to sound.
 The correct spelling of Scottish names were further compromised after many haphazard translations from Gaelic to English and back.
 Spelling variations of the name Faourn include Ferns, Fearn, Fearns, Fearne, Fern, Ferne and others.

 Early Notables of the Faourn family (pre 1700)

 Notable amongst the Clan at this time was Sir John Ferne (ca. 1560-1609), an English writer on heraldry and an eminent lawyer and politician, Member of Parliament for Boroughbridge from 1604 to 1609.
 He was "the son of William Ferne of Temple Belwood in the isle of Axholme, Lincolnshire, who came originally from Doncaster, Yorkshire."

 Henry Ferne (1602-1662), was an English bishop, Chaplain Extraordinary to Charles I...